Andrew Brody

-Andrew Brody (born May 3, 1995) is an American professional soccer player who currently plays for Real Salt Lake in Major League Soccer.
+Andrew Brody (born May 3, 1995) is an American professional soccer player who plays as a defender.

 Career

 College

 Brody spent his entire college career at the University of Louisville.
 He made a total of 61 appearances for the Cardinals and tallied 9 goals and 15 assists.

 While at college, Brody appeared for Premier Development League side Orlando City U-23 in 2014 and 2015.

 Professional

-He signed with Salt Lake's United Soccer League side Real Monarchs on November 15, 2015 ahead of the 2016 season.
+He signed with Salt Lake's United Soccer League side Real Monarchs on November 15, 2015, ahead of the 2016 season.

 On July 12, 2019, Brody was loaned to Austrian third-tier side Pinzgau Saalfelden.

 Brody returned to Monarchs in July 2020.

 On September 25, 2020, it was announced that Brody would join Real Salt Lake's MLS roster as a homegrown player for the 2021 season.

 Brody made his debut for Real Salt Lake during their 2021 home opener on May 1, 2021, coming on as a substitute in the 30th minute for the injured Aaron Herrera.
 He recorded an assist five minutes later, crossing the ball to Damir Kreilach.

+On February 18, 2025, Brody was waived by Salt Lake.
+He was acquired off waivers by Sporting Kansas City on February 20, 2025.
+Following the 2025 season, Kansas City opted to release him from the club.